jaegon-kim/cpp_in_container/README.md

 This will build program.
 It will mount local directory on the cont-cpp-build-env, and build.

 * make run

 This will run the program.
 It will mount local directory on the ont-cpp-build-env, and run the program.

+* make image

+This will build the container image.

 * make clean